openshift/enhancements/enhancements/disaster-recovery/automated-cluster-backups.md

   - Schedule a backup pod to a random member of the set of candidate nodes
     - A backup pod should invoke the `cluster-backup.sh` script on the host via chroot and write the backup data to the host.
-    - A backup pod should first check that the available disk space on the node it is running on is a multiple of the size of the node's /var/lib/etcd path.
+    - The `cluster-backup.sh` script should be updated to first check that the available disk space on the node it is running on is a multiple of the size of the node's /var/lib/etcd path.
 A node needs a minimum amount of available storage to operate reliably and automated backup must make every effort not to exhaust a node's available storage.
   - When a backup pod terminates, record the succcess or failure to a backup resource